Acetal (Delrin) CNC Machining

 Cost-saving Design Tips

-Acetal (Delrin) is one of the more expensive plastics on the market so it is important to follow the cost-saving principles below.
+Acetal (Delrin) is one of the more expensive plastics on the market, so it is important to follow the cost-saving principles below.

 Design to standard sizes: Acetal is typically supplied in sheets of standard thicknesses or in extruded forms such as solid bars.
+Ensuring your part fits within standard stock sizes can help reduce material waste and avoid custom stock orders, which increase cost and lead time.